APeche/HYPAGS/README.md

 #HYPAGS
-Current version of the HYPAGS model https://github.com/APeche/HYPAGS/releases/tag/Version1.2.2
+Current version of the HYPAGS model and GUI executeable can be downloaded here: https://github.com/APeche/HYPAGS/releases/tag/Version1.2.2

 For the use of the HYPAGS executeable do the following steps: